omnisite/WP-Plugin-Remove-Wordpress-Overhead/readme.txt

 * Remove WooCommerce Generator Meta
 * Remove jQuery Migrate script
 * Disable XML-RPC methods that require authentication
+* Remove all scripts and styles added by Gutenberg (in case you still use the classic editor)

 You can disable the following widgets:
 * Archives